 Warning: Don’t block the vent to stop the noise.
 Pressure cookers must release steam to relieve the pressure.
 Also, don’t make the vent larger because it won’t build the necessary pressure to cook your food.

 If you don’t like the noise, buy an electric pressure cooker because they don’t make as much noise, and they have built-in safety features.

 Electric pressure cookers differ in built-in safety features.
 Most modern pressure cookers will have 10 or more safety features.
 They don’t rattle, hiss or whistle because it doesn’t need the warning.

 Instead, the computer chip regulates the pressure inside the cooker.
-They might hiss a little, but they don’t make as much noise as a traditional pressure cooker.
+They might hiss a little, but they don’t make as much noise like a traditional pressure cooker.